-Andy Sellars is the Berkman Center's Corydon B. Dunham First Amendment Fellow and a Staff Attorney with the Digital Media Law Project.
+Andy Sellars is the Berkman Center's Corydon B. Dunham First Amendment Fellow and the Assistant Director of the Digital Media Law Project.
 He studies Internet free speech and intellectual property matters, and helps run the DMLP's Online Media Legal Network, a pro bono referral clinic for online journalism ventures and digital media creators.

 He received his J.D. with high honors from the George Washington University Law School, where he was awarded the Peter D. Rosenberg Award for Patent and Intellectual Property Law and the Jan Jancin Award from the American Intellectual Property Law Association.
 During his summers in law school he interned at Berkman's Cyberlaw Clinic, working on a wide variety of intellectual property and cyberlaw matters.
 Prior to law school, Andy worked in the music industry, including for the festival production and promotion company Great Northeast Productions and as assistant tour manager and stage manager for the band moe.
 He received his undergraduate degree in music, summa cum laude, from Northeastern University in 2008, where he interned at the Volunteer Lawyers for the Arts of Massachusetts (now part of the Arts & Business Council of Greater Boston).
 He is also a trustee with the Boston chapter of the Awesome Foundation.

 Last updated January 06, 2014